-1. To mount the Matrix 450N + LT-03x assembly, use the L-shaped mounting bracket to obtain the most suitable position for the reader.
-The most common mounting configurations are shown in the figure below.
-Other mounting solutions are provided in "Mounting And Positioning Matrix 450N" on page 56.
+1. To mount the Matrix 410N, use the mounting brackets to obtain the most suitable position for the reader.
+Two of the most common mounting configurations are shown in the figure below.
+Other mounting solutions are provided in "Mounting And Positioning Matrix 410N" on page 58.